 The Scheme held cross currency swaps to protect the valuation of financial assets and liabilities against variations in the exchange rates.
-The Scheme does not designate any derivatives as hedges, and hence these derivative financial instruments are classified at fair value through profit and loss.
+The Scheme does not designate any derivatives as hedges, and hence these derivative financial instruments are classified at fair value through profit or loss.

-The Scheme did not have a significant net exposure to currency risk at the reporting date.
+The Scheme did not have any significant direct exposure to currency risk at the reporting date.